blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 - `~` home directory: Used for long term storage, but have a file limit of 500,000 files totaling no more than 102,400 MB.
 - `/local-scratch/blaylockbk/`: Short term storage.
 Files are deleted after 30 days.
 Fast writing, so it's good practice to run jobs on local-scratch and move output to stash.
 - `~/stash`: Medium term storage.
 Slower than local-scratch.
 No disk quota, but is not backed up.
 Can use the Globus transfer service to move from stash to CHPC.
-- `~/public`: Publically accessable files at [http://stash.osgconnect.net/+blaylockbk](http://stash.osgconnect.net/+blaylockbk).
+- `~/public`: Publically accessible files at [http://stash.osgconnect.net/+blaylockbk](http://stash.osgconnect.net/+blaylockbk).
 This data is accessible to remote workers via WGET.

 When I first ran my statistics in the home space, I reach 600% of my allotted storage, but only 5% of my allotted number of files.
 That's when I learned about the local-scratch and stash directories, where you are expected to run your jobs and keep your output files.
 I remove the files from OSG as soon as the output files are moved to CHPC.
 My current workflow is to run my job on `/local-scratch/blaylock/`, move the output files to stash, then move those files from OSG to CHPC with [Globus]('https://www.globus.org/') file transfer.